cispa/security-header-parsing/README.md

 # Head(er)s Up!
 Detecting Security Header Inconsistencies in Browsers

-This repository contains all code for our paper `Head(ers) Up!
+This repository contains all code for our paper `Head(er)s Up!
 Detecting Security Header Inconsistencies in Browsers`.

 This repository is a fork of [WPT](https://github.com/web-platform-tests/wpt), the original README can be found [here](./README_original.md).
 All test and analysis code for our paper can be found in the `_hp` directory.